 The United States responded by creating NASA and stepping up efforts to develop craft capable of carrying humans into space.
 Throughout the Cold War, the space race continued, leading to the landing of the first man on the moon in 1969.
 The two countries saw the dedication of enormous amounts of resources to the development of ever more sophisticated technology, including conventional, nuclear, biological, and chemical weapons, air and naval craft, and surveillance, intelligence, communications, and computer technology.

-Today the next major step in aviation is the use of unmanned aerial vehicles (UAVs), also called drones.
-Already in regular use by the military, UAVs are becoming popular with federal, state, and local agencies for surveillance, law enforcement, firefighting, border patrol, disaster relief, search and rescue, and other purposes.
+The next major step in aviation is the use of unmanned aerial vehicles (UAVs), also called drones.
+Already in regular use by the military, UAVs have become popular with federal, state, and local agencies for surveillance, law enforcement, fire fighting, border patrol, disaster relief, search and rescue, and other purposes.
 Private sector interest is also growing, where some companies envision UAVs enhancing their operations and perhaps one day even delivering goods to consumers.
 As of 2013, the FAA had issued 545 certificates of waiver or authorization (COAs) for public agencies to use UAVs.
 The Consumer Technology Association predicted that 400,000 drones would be sold for recreational use in the United States during the 2015 holiday season.
-A great deal of controversy surrounds the use of UAV in the United States, where privacy advocates are pushing for restrictions on drone use to protect civil liberties.
+A great deal of controversy surrounds the use of drones in the United States, where privacy advocates are pushing for restrictions on drone use to protect civil liberties.
 Concerns have also grown over airspace safety and the use of drones for illegal activities.
 As of January 2016, owners of small aircraft weighing more than .55 pounds and less than 50 pounds must register their aircraft with the FAA's Small Unmanned Aircraft System registry.

 Free sample resumes and expert advice

 March 23, 2017